Sallo97/cep_technical_reference/documents/2_synchronous_asynchronous.md

 Across CEP's paper in italian, to distinguish across synchronous and asynchronous electrical signals, they are referred in two different ways:
 - *impulsi di tensione* $\rightarrow$ synchronous electrical signals.
 - *livelli di tensione stabile* $\rightarrow$ asynchronous electrical signals.

+## CEP as both an asynchronous and synchronous machine
+The CEP is at the combinatorial level an asynchronous machine, synchronous at the sequential level.

+At the level of micro-program, it is a sequential machine, with the exception of the handling of external devices for which it behaves like an asynchronous machine.